ephemery-testnet/ephemery-scripts/charts/geth-lighthouse/README.md

 ## ephemery

-The ephemeral testnet can be enabled with the following flag: `--set ephemery.enabled=true`.
+The ephemeral testnet can be enabled with the following flag: `--set global.network=ephemery`.
 The current iteration is shown on the [project website](https://ephemery.pk910.de/).

 NOTE: Since the ephemeral testnet is small, the requested storage size can be reduced: `--set global.persistence.size=10Gi`